Cod3G00d/SpaJumpStart/README.md

 The main focus was to learn some of the JavaScript Frameworks being used at the moment, along with Entity Framework (Code First) approaches.

+<ul><strong>N.B. this is currentlu under development, I have full working code that can be made available, in a much rawer state if required in the meantime.
+Just drop me a mail.</strong>

 The solution has been architectured using DDD, and the onion skin approach, and makes use of SOLID principles including Separation of Concerns, Inversion Of Control Containers and Dependency Injection (IOC/DI).

 I have also used Repository and Unit Of Work patterns, and DTO's alongside EF6 for the ORM (an approach I have used in the past with Fluent NHibernate).